Deltares-research/SPUIS/docs/source/tutorial.rst

    **
    **  profile 1: canal
    **
-    1 3 0.01
+ 1 7 0.01
  0.00 0.00 0.00
-    0.01 20.0 20.0
+ 0.01 65.00 65.00
-    4.00 52.0 52.98
+ 1.00 73.00 73.25
+ 6.50 117.00 118.60
+ 6.51 127.00 128.60
+ 7.50 133.00 134.92
+ 7.51 143.00 144.92
    **

-The next example profile is two closed-off square culverts.
+The next example profile is a single square culvert.
 We will define the profile at four y-locations and assume that the roughness length of the smooth concrete is :math:`k_{s}` = 0.002 m.
-The sketch below shows how the width ``W`` and wet perimeter ``P`` are defined in this case.
+The sketch below shows how the width ``W`` and wetted perimeter ``P`` are defined in this case.
 Contrary to the canal with a free surface in the previous example, the final y-value of the description of the culverts has a width of zero, indicating the location of the ceiling.
-The wet perimeter at this y-location is not zero, as the ceiling is now included in the total wet perimeter.
-SPUIS cannot split into two or more parallel culverts and these culverts are therefore schematized as a single wider culvert for the width, but for the wet perimeter each wall needs to be taken into account in the total length.
+The wetted perimeter at this y-location is not zero, as the ceiling is now included in the total wetted perimeter.
+SPUIS cannot split into two or more parallel culverts.
+In that case, the culverts need to be schematized as a single wider culvert for the width, but for the wetted perimeter each wall needs to be taken into account in the total length to ensure that the wall friction is calculated correctly by SPUIS.

 .. image:: ../images/sketch_profile2.png

 .. code-block:: none

    **
-   **  profile 2: culverts
+   **  profile 5: culverts
    **
-    2 4 0.002
+    5 4 0.002
     0.00	0.00	0.00
-    0.01 8.00 8.00
+    0.01	2.80	2.80
-    4.00 8.00 24.00
+    5.50	2.80	13.8
-    4.01 0.00 32.00
+    5.51	0.00	16.6
    **

-In case of losses due to widening, narrowing or the presence of rebates or other irregularities, the wet perimeter must be corrected by multiplying it with a loss factor.
+In case of losses due to (sudden) widening or narrowing, or the presence of rebates or other irregularities, the wetted perimeter must be corrected by multiplying it with a loss factor.
 The final example is the same as the previous example in terms of geometry, but due to the presence of rebates in a section of the culverts we should take into account the hydraulic losses.
-Let's say the loss factor is equal to 0.72.
-We must now multiply the wet perimeter at each y-location by 0.72:
+The loss factor for this section of discharge sluice Bath was calculated during scale model experiments in 1982 [1]: :math:`\xi` = 0.10.
+This means that the contraction coefficient is equal to :math:`C_{c}` = 0.76.
+We must now multiply the wetted perimeter at each y-location by 0.76:

 .. image:: ../images/sketch_profile3.png

 .. code-block:: none

    **
-   **  profile 3: rebates (c = 0.72) within culverts
+   **  profile 6: culverts, at rebates (c = 0.76)
    **
     3 4 0.002
     0.00	0.00	0.00
-    0.01 8.00 5.76
+    0.01	2.80	2.1
-    4.00 8.00 17.28
+    5.50	2.80	10.5
-    4.01 0.00 23.04
+    5.51	0.00	12.6

 Losses due to widening, narrowing or the presence of rebates or other irregularities will be highly specific to each individual structure.
 Some recommended sources for calculating the hydraulic losses are:
 * “Internal flow systems” by D.S.
 Miller (1978)
-* “Handbook of Hydraulic Resistance - Coefficients of Local Resistance and of Friction” by I.E. Idel'chik (1960)
+* “Handbook of Hydraulic Resistance - Coefficients of Local Resistance and of Friction” by I.E. Idelchik (1960)
 * “Open-Channel Hydraulics” by V.T.
 Chow (1985)
 * “Discharge relations for hydraulic structures and head losses from different components” by P.A.
 Kolkman (WL | Delft Hydraulics, 1989)
 * “Open-Channel Hydraulics” by R.H.
 French (1994)